 Reference librarians will help Visiting Scholars use the print and online resources.
 Visiting Scholars are not entitled to faculty-level research services, including preparation of bibliographies and memoranda.

 - University Library: Library privileges as provided by library regulations and eligibility for assignment of faculty study in the Henry Suzzallo Library and access to University study and non-classified research facilities.

 - Research Space: Ample research space is available in the Law Library.
 Research carrels cannot be reserved but study and discussion rooms may be reserved on a short-term basis.
 Office space is not available.

-- Computer Access: Computer access is available from terminals in the library and from the workstations in the Computer Lab.
+- Computer Access: Computer access is available from terminals in the library.
 Visiting Scholars are provided with the information to establish a UW NetID for computing privileges such as

 wireless internet access throughout the Law School and e-mail.

 - UW English Programs: Eligible for UW courses for non-native English speakers at an additional fee.
 Enrollment is limited to a space available basis (contact English Language Programs)